Redocly/developer-portal-starter/developer-portal/woocommerce.md

 You can also follow us on Twitter for updates, [@Fast_Devs](https://twitter.com/fast_devs).

 ### Share Your Feedback
-If you feel there is something missing from our documentation, please help us by [creating an issue](https://github.com/fast-af/devportal/issues/new) here in GitHub.
+If you feel there is something missing from our documentation, please help us by [creating an issue](https://github.com/fast-af/devportal/issues/new) on GitHub.
 We would love to hear how we can make our documentation and product better.

 ### Engage in Discussions
 Whether you want to share your feedback, suggest new features, obtain support, or discuss general ideas, you can find us in the [Discussions on GitHub](https://github.com/fast-af/fast-checkout-woocommerce/discussions).